DanielCasali/ocp-upi-aws/README.md

 ### About the Openshift template
 I am using t3.2xlarge for the bootstrap instance because you need ec2-console to troubleshoot any network issues that can arise on the first install. this instance can be deleted and changed on the cloud formation stack after the successfull install.
 I am using t2.2xlarge as it is an economical instance to test that the infrastructure and access are adequate for an installation.
 No additional workload is accounted for in this one.
 Aditional workers can be added later on and there is no need for bootstrap again.

-#### This is a yaml file to use without proxy and using the 100.64.0.0/10 for non-routable internal IPs we need to start on 100.68.0.0/14 because 100.64.0.0/16 is used internally by OVN.
+#### This is a yaml file to use without proxy and using the 100.64.0.0/10 for non-routable internal IPs.
+In practice, we need to start on 100.68.0.0/14 because 100.64.0.0/16 is used internally by OVN.
 ```
 apiVersion: v1
 baseDomain: test.local